When to start training your retriever to hunt

 Introducing your puppy to collar and leash

-During the first couple months you should buy your puppy a collar and put it on him/her.
-Getting used to the collar will take some time, that is okay.
+During the first couple months you should buy your puppy a flat-buckle collar and put it on him/her.
+Getting used to a collar will take some time, that is okay.
 Don’t take it off just because he/she seems uncomfortable with it.

-At this time, just let him/her drag the leash around.
+For the first introduction, just let him/her drag the leash around.
 Every once in a while, pick up the leash and hold on to it.
-Do not yank or drag your dog but let him/her get used to the pressure of you having control.
-You can also use treats to encourage cooperation.
+Do not yank or drag your dog but let him/her pull against it and get used to the pressure of you having control.

 Teaching your hunting dog how to retrieve